 26. Visit some of the best parks in Seoul

 Seoul is an urban jungle.
 Concrete, homes, shops and skyscrapers are stretched out over an area of approximately 605 km2.
 Yet in the midst of this ocean of buildings and vehicles hide some unexpected pieces of gorgeous nature: parks scattered across the city.

 We particularly like Yeouido Park, Ttukseom Park along the Han River, or Seoul Forest.
-Here is the full list of best parks in Seoul.

-Let’s explore the best things to see just outside Seoul
+The best things to see just outside Seoul

 If you want to see North Korea up close, join a day tour

 The 235-kilometer demilitarized zone (DMZ) that separates the two countries has become a tourist attraction, especially since this No Man’s Land has been colonized by